amndrea/private_gptv2/readme.md

 - __magic__

         pip install python-magic
-  Library that allows you to determine the type of a file based on its contents
+  Library that allows you to determine the type of file based on its contents

+- __odfpy__ & __python-docx__

+        pip install odfpy
+        pip install python-docx
+  Libraries for working with .odt and .docx files

 ## Starting the application ##